proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

 The first component is a list of passwords generated from `create_account/1` calls in the current test, while the second is a list keeping track of rented movies.
-Given this state, we can arrange for the password generator to choose one of the passwords already created in the same testcase (or possibly define the frequency that invalid passwords may appear in our tests, depending on what we are interested in testing).
+Given this state, we can arrange for the password generator to choose one of the passwords already created in the same testcase.
+(Alternatively, we can possibly define the frequency that invalid passwords may appear in our tests.
+The choice depends on what we are interested in testing.)

 Being interested only in valid passwords, we define: